The SpaceX IPO: Is It a Space or an AI Company? (Part 3: A Close Reading)

 The S-1 catalogs a rich list of related-party transactions:

 Valor Equity Partners is a private equity firm founded by Antonio Gracias, a SpaceX board member and 7.3% Class A shareholder.
-Across three separate lease agreements, Valor has agreed to provide xAI with compute equipment in exchange approximately $20.2B in aggregate cash payments over the life of the leases.
-SpaceX guarantees the payment obligations.
-Of the aggregate, $885M was paid in FY2025 and $857M was paid in just January and February of 2026, a run rate above $400M per month.
-The arrangement commits roughly 5% of SpaceX’s current operating cash flow on an ongoing basis to a director’s firm.
+Across three separate lease agreements, Valor has agreed to provide xAI with compute equipment in exchange for $20.2B in aggregate cash payments over the lifetime of the leases.
+Already, $885M was paid in FY2025 and $857M was paid in just January and February of 2026, a run rate above $400M per month.
+This arrangement commits roughly 5% of SpaceX’s current operating cash flow on an ongoing basis to a director’s firm.

 Tesla sold SpaceX $144M of goods and services in FY2025, a thirty-six-fold increase from $4M in FY2024. xAI separately bought $506M from Tesla in FY2025, but just $34M in January and February 2026 (annualized, $205M).
 The S-1 describes these as priced at terms “no less favorable to SpaceX than those generally available to unaffiliated third parties under similar circumstances” but does not describe an arm’s-length benchmarking process, what goods and services are being bought, nor whether they are contractually recurring.
 In other words, SpaceX/xAI buys from Tesla at material scale, but the spend is lumpy and purpose unclear, which means investors cannot evaluate whether the relationship is being managed in shareholders’ favor.

 Macrohard and Terafab are joint ventures with Tesla announced in March 2026.
 Macrohard is positioned as an agentic AI platform intended to compete with Microsoft’s enterprise software business.
 Terafab is a chip manufacturing initiative with Tesla and Intel.
 The S-1 states that “we and Tesla have not finalized a variety of details relating to our collaboration, including, but not limited to, financial terms, intellectual property rights, and the ultimate term of our collaboration.”
-SpaceX has entered into significant strategic collaborations with a public company controlled by its CEO, before agreeing to the economic terms.
-The structural protection for public-shareholder interests in this arrangement is limited.
+In other words, SpaceX has entered into significant strategic collaborations with a public company controlled by its CEO, before agreeing to the economic terms.
+Protection for public-shareholder interests in this arrangement is limited.

 Anysphere (operating as Cursor) is an AI coding assistant startup with no Musk affiliation.
 In April 2026, SpaceX entered into an agreement with Cursor, wherein SpaceX provides Cursor with GPU capacity (in exchange for data/IP) and SpaceX has a call option to acquire Cursor at a $60 billion implied equity value.
 If SpaceX terminates the option agreement, Cursor receives a $1.5 billion termination fee plus an $8.5 billion deferred services fee, totaling $10 billion of contingent exposure for SpaceX.
 The Cursor commitment is smaller in absolute terms than the Musk-affiliated commitments above, but it adds to a pattern of large pre-IPO commitments.